mtechmind/management-dashboard/README.md

 1. Go to [Google Apps Script](https://script.google.com/)
 2. Click "New Project"
 3. Replace the default code with the contents of `Code.gs`
-4. Save the project with a name like "Booost Management System"
+4. Save the project with a name like "Marketing Management System"

 #### Step 2: Create Google Spreadsheet
 1. Go to [Google Sheets](https://sheets.google.com/)
 2. Create a new spreadsheet
-3. Name it "Booost Management Data"
+3. Name it "Marketing Management Data"
 4. Copy the spreadsheet ID from the URL (the long string between `/d/` and `/edit`)
 5. In your Apps Script project, replace `YOUR_SPREADSHEET_ID_HERE` with your actual spreadsheet ID